Home » Recipes » Desserts » Easy Peach Crisp

 For The Filling

-• 8 large fresh peaches or (8 cups of frozen peaches, thawed) peeled, pits removed and sliced about ¾ inch thick
+• 8 large fresh peaches or (8 cups of frozen peaches, thawed - my preferred option) peeled, pits removed and sliced about ¾ inch thick

 • ¼ cup granulated sugar